KANH12/Air-Quality-Analysis/README.md

       * Run each cell to preprocess by using (Shift + Enter)

   * **Required Python libraries**:
+    * All libraries are listed in requirements.txt, including
+      * pandas
+      * sqlalchemy
+      * openpyxl
-    * All libraries are listed in requirements.txt → They will be automatically installed when running the notebook
+    * They will be automatically installed when running the notebook
     * Or you can install them manually using: `pip install -r requirements.txt`

   * **Power BI Desktop (for dashboards)** – [**Download**](https://www.microsoft.com/en-us/download/details.aspx?id=58494)